As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 The Sea of Monsters:

 - Percy's rivalry with Tantalus:

 Percy's narration: This was so completely unfair that I told Tantalus to go chase a donut, which didn't help his mood.

-when a male cyclops becomes engaged to Grover, who's playing along as a girl.
-Voice and all.
+- When Polyphemus becomes engaged to Grover, who's playing along as a girl.
+Voice and all (and only getting away with it because of Polyphemus' terrible eyesight).
 'Nuff said.

-Annabeth cut the rope [bridge], and the Cyclops howled...with glee, because he was standing right next to us.
+with delight, because he was standing right next to us."

-The Canadian thing also shows up in The Heroes of Olympus, where it's revealed that Laistrygonian Giants really are Canadian - they show up in Vancouver to attack Frank Zhang's house.
-And then Percy calls them "Canadians", much to the offence of genuine-Canadian Frank standing right there.
+- The Canadian thing also shows up in The Heroes of Olympus, where it's revealed that Laistrygonian Giants really are Canadian - they show up in Vancouver to attack Frank Zhang's house.
+And then Percy calls them "Canadians", much to the offense/confusion of genuine-Canadian Frank standing right there.

 Annabeth: My fatal flaw.
 That's what the Sirens showed me.
 My fatal flaw is hubris.